Chriswalt64/BoardGameLibrary/README.md

 # Board Game Library

-A web application for managing your board game collection and tracking loans to friends.
-Built with ASP.NET Core MVC and SQLite.
+An application for managing a board game library, and managing usage of said library.
+Intended to be used for conventions or events that want to run some form of board game library.
+Built with Claude.AI, ASP.NET Core MVC, and SQLite.

 ## Features